Ninjam: Open Source AU plugin

 Derived from the Open Source Standalone version, works on Mac AU hosts.
 Similar considerations to REAPER-tied VST effect above.

 Open Source standalone clients

 Standalone clients are available for Windows, Mac OS and Linux.
 As the Linux version works with JACK, it can have audio routed to it from any JACK client.
 On Windows, use with virtual audio sources is problematic as there is no comparatively easy routing mechanism.
 Hence it is more suited to real instruments, where it provides a simpler alternative to the complexity of running a DAW just to access NINJAM.

 Server and server set-up requirements

 More detailed set-up and configuration is available on the NINJAM web site.

 Bandwidth

 According to Cockos, of bandwidth requirements, outbound bandwidth is the major requirement.
-A 4-person session will require approximately 768kbit/s of outbound and 240kbit/s of inbound bandwidth.
-An 8-person session will require approximately 3Mbit/s of outbound (and 600kbit/s inbound) bandwidth.
+A 4-person session will require approximately 768 kbit/s of outbound and 240 kbit/s of inbound bandwidth.
+An 8-person session will require approximately 3 Mbit/s of outbound (and 600 kbit/s inbound) bandwidth.